crowsonkb/esgd/README.md

 ## Learning rate warmup

-Because the diag(|H|) estimates are high variance, the adaptive learning rates are not very reliable before many steps have been taken and many estimates have been averaged together.
+Because the sqrt(diag(H^2)) estimates are high variance, the adaptive learning rates are not very reliable before many steps have been taken and many estimates have been averaged together.
 To deal with this ESGD-M has a short exponential learning rate warmup by default (it is combined with any external learning rate schedulers).
 On each step (starting from 1) the learning rate will be:

 `lr * (1 - lr_warmup**step)`